mishaploid/beautiful-jekyll/research.md

 title: Research
 bigimg: "/img/bgkaleflower.png"
 ---
 <center><i>“I like the cover," he said.
 "Don't Panic.
-It's the first helpful or intelligible thing anybody's said to me all day.”_ ― Douglas Adams, The Hitchhiker's Guide to the Galaxy</i></center>
+It's the first helpful or intelligible thing anybody's said to me all day.”</i> ― Douglas Adams, The Hitchhiker's Guide to the Galaxy</center>

 Understanding genetic diversity in relation to crop improvement